francomanca93/Data-Visualization/README.md

 # Data-Visualization
 Data visualization: Exploring data through visual representations.
 First step to be a data scientist.
+[Read more how to start in Data Science](https://github.com/francomanca93/Data-Visualization/blob/master/DataScientist-spanish.md).

 ### data-visualization folder
 In this folder I learned to generate data sets and create visualization of that data.